-The Québec administrator may extend the periods specified in a) and b) when such extension is justified by the nature or extent of the development.
+The Quebec Administrator may extend the periods specified in a) and b) when such extension is justified by the nature or extent of the development.

-- 23.3.26 At any time prior to the decision under paragraph 23.3.21, the proponent shall bring to the attention of the EQC any errors, inadequacies, inconsistencies or new circumstances which are likely to cause a significant negative impact and which were not given due consideration in the impact statement. - 23.3.27 Interested persons, groups or communities may submit written representations to the EQC with respect to any development and the EQC, at its discretion, may invite interested persons, groups or communities to make representations to the EQC with respect to any development. - 23.3.28 The EQC shall be entitled to receive information ordinarily available from the responsible government departments and agencies concerning activities in or affecting the Region, useful or necessary to the pursuit of the objects of the EQC. - 23.3.29 Any permits, licences or approvals issued by the responsible government department shall not be construed as an exemption from the final decision referred to in paragraph 23.3.21. - 23.3.30 The Québec Administrator, in collaboration when necessary with the EQC, shall ensure that the plans and specifications for construction of the development and the operation thereof conform to the terms and conditions, if any, established by the assessment process.
+23.3.26 At any time prior to the decision under paragraph 23.3.21, the proponent shall bring to the attention of the EQC any errors, inadequacies, inconsistencies or new circumstances which are likely to cause a significant negative impact and which were not given due consideration in the impact statement.

-23.4 Federal Environmental and Social Impact Assessment and Review

-- 23.4.1 All developments or development projects in the Region, subject to federal jurisdiction, including those of Canada, its agencies and those acting on their behalf, shall be subject to the federal impact assessment process in accordance with the provisions of this sub-section except when, in the opinion of the federal administrator, the same assessment process provides for Native involvement to at least the degree provided in this Section, or when the provisions of paragraph 23.7.5 are applied. - 23.4.2 There is established a Screening Committee (hereinafter called the "Screening Committee"), an advisory body which shall be under the supervisory administration of the Review Panel referred to in paragraph 23.4.11.
+- 23.3.27 Interested persons, groups or communities may submit written representations to the EQC with respect to any development and the EQC, at its discretion, may invite interested persons, groups or communities to make representations to the EQC with respect to any development. - 23.3.28 The EQC shall be entitled to receive information ordinarily available from the responsible government departments and agencies concerning activities in or affecting the Region, useful or necessary to the pursuit of the objects of the EQC. - 23.3.29 Any permits, licenses or approvals issued by the responsible government department shall not be construed as an exemption from the final decision referred to in paragraph 23.3.21. - 23.3.30 The Quebec Administrator, in collaboration when necessary with the EQC, shall ensure that the plans and specifications for construction of the development and the operation thereof conform to the terms and conditions, if any, established by the assessment process. - 23.4 Federal Environmental and Social Impact Assessment and Review - 23.4.1 All developments or development projects in the Region, subject to federal jurisdiction, including those of Canada, its agencies and those acting on their behalf, shall be subject to the federal impact assessment process in accordance with the provisions of this Sub-Section except when, in the opinion of the federal administrator, the same assessment process provides for Native involvement to at least the degree provided in this Section, or when the provisions of paragraph 23.7.5 are applied. - 23.4.2 There is established a Screening Committee (hereinafter called the "Screening Committee"), an advisory body, which shall be under the administrative supervision of the Review Panel, referred to in 23.4.11.
 The Screening Committee shall have four (4) members.
-Canada and the Regional Government shall each appoint two (2) members, which latter members must be either Native people or a Native person and a Naskapi, or their duly authorized representatives.
-If neither of the two (2) members appointed by the Regional Government is a Naskapi or a duly authorized representative of the Naskapis, the Regional Government shall appoint a person proposed by the Naskapi local authority as an alternate member who shall be deemed to be a member of the Screening Committee only in the circumstances mentioned hereinafter.

-If no Naskapi or authorized representative of the Naskapis is a member of the Screening Committee, such alternate member shall replace one of the members of the Screening Committee appointed by the Regional Government whenever a development or development project on Category IB-N lands or on Category II-N lands is being screened in which event the alternate member shall be deemed, for all purposes of the Screening Committee in connection with the screening of such development or development project, to be a member of the Screening Committee.

-The remuneration of a member shall be paid for by the body that appoints such member.

-- 23.4.3 All developments contemplated by paragraph 23.4.1 other than those listed in Schedule I and Schedule II shall be screened by the Screening Committee of the Review Panel. - 23.4.4 The members of the Screening Committee shall each have one (1) vote. - 23.4.5 A Chairman shall be appointed from among their appointees in the following manner:
+Canada and the Regional Government shall each appoint two (2) members.
+The remuneration of a member shall be paid for by the body that appoints such member. - 23.4.3 All developments contemplated by paragraph 23.4.1 other than those listed in Schedule 1 and Schedule II. shall be screened by the Screening Committee of the Review Panel. - 23.4.4 The members of the Screening Committee shall each have one (1) vote. - 23.4.5 A Chairman shall be appointed from among their appointees in the following manner: - a) In the first year of the operations of the Screening Committee, the Chairman shall be appointed by the Regional Government; - b) In the second year of the operations of the Screening Committee, the Chairman shall be appointed by Canada; - c) In subsequent years the appointment of the Chairman of the Screening Committee shall take place in the sequence set forth in sub-paragraphs a) and b) of this paragraph. - 23.4.6 The Chairman of the Screening Committee, who shall hold office for one (1) year, shall have a second and deciding vote. - 23.4.7 The Administrator shall in all cases contemplated by this Sub-Section consult with and take into consideration the advice of the Screening Committee.